Tracht/spacex-hooks/README.md

 - While important, I did not prioritise filtering inventory by name, but I would include this on the next iteration.

 ### Testing
 - Here is a link to my [testing plan](https://github.com/Tracht/spacex-hooks/wiki/Testing).
 I am not quite familiar with testing React Components, so this is something I will be working on in the next few days.
-However, I did test that some of the React Components rendered and did some unit testing on a couple of functions.
+However, I did use Enzyme and Jest to check that some of the React Components rendered and implemented unit tests on a couple of functions (to check that pagination and sort worked correctly).

 ### Oustanding tasks
 - Here is a link to my [project board](https://github.com/Tracht/spacex-hooks/projects/1).
+- I am a bit new to accessibility and SEO so I have added these to my to do list.
+- While my app is responsive across devices, I'd like to improve my implementation of responsiveness.

 ### User Stories
 **Core**